Akainacephalus: Discovery and naming

 The holotype specimen, UMNH VP 20202, consists of a skull, both mandibles, predentary, dorsal vertebrae, dorsosacral vertebrae, sacral vertebrae, caudosacral vertebra, caudal vertebrae, dorsal ribs, a complete tail club, both scapulae, coracoid, humerus, ulna, partial ilium, femur, tibia, fibula, phalanx, partial cervical osteoderm half rings, and dorsal and lateral osteoderms of various sizes and morphologies.
 It represents about 45% of the skeletal elements and is part of the collection of the Natural History Museum of Utah in Salt Lake City.

-The generic name, Akainacephalus, is derived from the Greek words "akaina" (thorn or spine) and "kephalè" (head), in reference to the thorn-like cranial caputegulae of the holotype skull.
+The generic name, Akainacephalus, is derived from the Greek words "akaina" (thorn or spine) and "kephalè" (head), in reference to the thornlike cranial caputegulae of the holotype skull.
 The specific name, johnsoni, honours Randy Johnson, a volunteer preparator at the Natural History Museum of Utah, who prepared the skull and lower jaws of the holotype.

 Description

 Distinguishing traits

 The describing authors indicated several distinguishing traits.
 Some of these are autapomorphies, unique derived characters.
 The supraorbital bosses are massive in side view, forming a high back-swept ridge, also extending sideways over the eye socket, while encompassing the front top corner and the rear edge of the eye socket.
 The cheek horns are triangular, pointing almost vertically to below.
 On the frontal bones, a central large flat hexagonal osteoderm is present.
 The zone spanning the frontal bones and nasal bones is covered by symmetrically positioned, closely packed, pyramid-shaped and conical caputegulae.
 The nasal bones exhibit a distinct central row of conical caputegulae, symmetrically separated from the osteoderms above and to the sides of them.
 At the rear of the skull, the part of the foramen magnum formed by the basioccipital is located obliquely above and in front of the occipital condyle.